rkumar/rbcurse-tutorial/md/tut1.md

 # Buttons

+Although buttons are a core component, however the only example that uses all the various types of buttons is test2.rb which exists inside the rbcurse-extras project.
+I strongly suggest that you download that project from github, or install the gem and try out test2.rb.
+(TODO: extract field and button portion from test2.rb into an example in core).

 ## Creating an action button

 A basic button may be created as follows.
 Name is optional for all widgets, but helps if we wish to change attributes of a widget by name.
 Otherwise, usually a handle is used.
 Name is also often used in debug listings.